ardishko/OuterHeaven/README.md

 Think of it like how a dependency tree works.

-I mostly base my configuration on traditional configuration
+I mostly base my configuration on traditional NixOS configuration

 # Why?